pat/thinking-sphinx/real_time.md

 )
 {% endhighlight %}

 The [rest of the callbacks documentation](indexing.html#callbacks) covers more advanced usage.
+You do _not_ need to add a `destroy` callback - Thinking Sphinx does this automatically for all indexed models.

 ### Testing